lildann/lildann/README.md

 **Sadie Coles HQ, London** (January 2015 to May 2021)
 _Exhibitions Manager_
-- Problem Solving: calm and resourceful when faced with the diverse range of challenges that arise during the planning, production and installation of exhibitions
+- Problem Solving: calm and resourceful when faced with the diverse range of challenges that arise during the planning, production and installation of over 60 exhibitions
 - Team Player: managed inter-departmental exhibition meetings
 - Communicator: ensured information is shared and discussed, highlighting areas to troubleshoot
 - Planner: logistics, timelines, budget management
-- People Person: Artist liaison and external production contract negotiation
+- People Person: diplomatic artist liaison and external-production contract negotiator
 - Big-Picture Perspective: ambitious on-site and off-site projects, goal-focused
-- Adaptable: flexible with change, encourage new systems, technologies, tools to create better lines of communication
+- Flexibility: encourage new systems, technologies and tools to create better lines of communication and efficiency
 - Database Management: Website maintenance and analytics, precise cataloguing or artworks, costs, data

 **MoMA PS1, New York** (September to December 2014)
 _Curatorial Internship_
--Driven: awarded competitive internship in the curatorial department, working with international artists on exhibitions
+- Driven: awarded competitive internship in the curatorial department, working with international artists on exhibitions
--Adaptable: incredible experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environment and working in a large team, using my initiative and getting involved
+- Adaptable: great experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environment and working in a large team, using my initiative and getting involved

 **Sternberg Press, Berlin** (July 2013 to August 2014)
 _Editorial Assistant_